 The construction and operation of the Rock Island Clean Line, and the new wind farms that the line will enable to be built, will result in large increases in state and local government tax revenues.

-By utilizing high voltage direct current (HVDC) technology, the Rock Island Clean Line will complement the existing alternating current (AC) system.
-HVDC transmission lines are more efficient than comparable voltage AC lines, with substantially lower energy losses when moving large amounts of power over long distances.
+By utilizing direct current technology, the Rock Island Clean Line will complement the existing alternating current (AC) system.
+Direct current transmission lines are more efficient than comparable voltage AC lines, with substantially lower energy losses when moving large amounts of power over long distances.
 It also serves to improve the reliability and security of the electric supply, while using narrower easements (less land) than comparable AC lines.
 This will result in less acreage affected by the new line, less effect on the way farmers and ranchers use their land, and less visual impact.